DonaldBatryn/LoudCloud/README.md

 -------------------
 ## Music Player
 -----------
-- I used the html `<audio>` tag along with Redux state to handle playing music
+- I designed a custom audio player with volume, progress and loop controls using the html `<audio>` tag and the Redux cycle.

 ``` javascript